Yugandharroyal1/TRUSTWORTHY_AI_MIDTERM/README.md

 Output
 Loaded 2729 images and 2729 masks.

- Step 3: Train the Hybrid Deep Learning Model (U-Net + ResNet) Model Architecture
+ 3: Train the Hybrid Deep Learning Model (U-Net + ResNet) Model Architecture
 •	U-Net is used for segmentation.
 •	ResNet is used for feature extraction.